-DIGITAL GRAPHICS DESIGN TECHNOLOGY
+DIGITAL GRAPHIC DESIGN TECHNOLOGY

-The mission of the Digital Graphics Design Technology program is to provide training for individuals who wish to acquire the skills, knowledge, and attitudes necessary to become successfully employed in the field of Graphics Design.
+The mission of the Digital Graphic Design Technology program is to provide training for individuals who wish to acquire the skills, knowledge, and attitudes necessary to become successfully employed in the field of Graphic Design.

-The Digital Graphics Design Technology program combines art with technology to communicate ideas in print and digital media.
+The Digital Graphic Design Technology program combines art with technology to commuicate ideas in print and digital media.
 Students will be introduced to basic drawing techniques, color, print, typography, image editing, and page layout.

 The program consists of a combination of theory and job simulated projects which provide individuals with realistic "hands-on" learning experiences.
-Students will use specialized software to create page layouts, digital illustrations, package designs, animated graphics, photo-realistic images, and CAD drawings.
+Students will use specialized software to create page layouts, digial illustrations, package designs, animated graphics, photorealistic images, and CAD drawings.

+Digital Illustrator 1728 hours

+Certificates

-Graphic Arts Technician 432 clock hours Graphics Layout Technician 864 clock hours
+Graphic Arts Technician Graphics Layout Technician